 Quick Stats to Keep in Mind

-• 10% of U.S. marriages now involve a foreign-born partner.
+• 10% of U.S. marriages are now between partners who were born abroad.

 • 15–20% stress reduction reported by couples using online support communities.